Taparia Tools Ltd.

 (xiv) According to the information and explanations give to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or private placement of shares or fully or partly convertible debentures duringthe year.

-(xvi) As per the information and explanations provided to us the Company is notrequired to be registered under section 45-IA of the ReserveBank of India Act 1934.
+(xvi) The Company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.

-Annexure B to the Auditors Report
+Annexure - B to the Independent Auditors Report

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-Managements Responsibility for Internal Financial Controls
+Management's Responsibility for Internal Financial Controls

 The Company's management is responsible for establishing and maintaining InternalFinancial Controls based on the Internal Control over Financial Reporting criteriaestablished by the Company considering the essential components of Internal Control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India ('ICAI').
 These responsibilitiesinclude the design implementation and maintenance of adequate internal financial controlsthat were operating effectively for ensuring the orderly and efficient conduct of itsbusiness including adherence to company's policies the safeguarding of its assets theprevention and detection of frauds and errors the accuracy and completeness of theaccounting records and the timely preparation of reliable financial information asrequired under the Companies Act2013.

-Our responsibility is to express an opinion on the Companys internal financialcontrols over financial reporting based on our audit.
+Our responsibility is to express an opinion on the Company's Internal FinancialControls over Financial Reporting based on our audit.
 We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reporting(the "Guidance Note") and the Standards on Auditing issued by ICAI and deemedto be prescribed under section 143(10) of the Companies Act 2013 to the extentapplicable to an Audit of Internal Financial Controls both applicable to an Audit ofInternal Financial Controls and both issued by the Institute of Chartered Accountants ofIndia.
 Those Standards and the Guidance Note require that we comply with ethicalrequirements and plan and perform the audit to obtain Reasonable Assurance about whetheradequate Internal Financial Controls over Financial Reporting was established andmaintained and if such controls operated effectively in all material respects.

-Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
-Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditors judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.
+Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe Internal Financial Controls system over Financial Reporting and their operatingeffectiveness.
+Our audit of Internal Financial Controls over Financial Reporting includedobtaining an understanding of Internal Financial Controls over Financial Reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of Internal Control based on the assessed risk.
+The proceduresselected depend on the Auditor's Judgment including the assessment of the risks ofmaterial misstatement of the Ind AS Financial Statements whether due to fraud or error.

 Meaning of Internal Financial Controls over Financial Reporting